• Education

 • Recreation

-The Cormonachan Community Woodlands, situated on the west shore of Loch Goil half way between Lochgoilhead and Carrick Castle and is in the Argyll Forest Park and the Loch Lomond & The Trossachs National Park.
+The Cormonachan Community Woodlands are situated on the west shore of Loch Goil half way between Lochgoilhead and Carrick Castle and are in the Argyll Forest Park and the Loch Lomond & The Trossachs National Park.

 Welcome to Cormonachan Community Woodlands